fengmingyang666/RRTformer/README.md

 This is the implementation of RRT*former

-### RRT*former: nvironment-Aware Sampling-Based Motion Planning using Transformer
+### RRT*former: Environment-Aware Sampling-Based Motion Planning using Transformer

 ## Setup
 To run our code, `numpy`and`torch` is needed.
 If you want to record the training process, `wandb` is also needed.